 - Add-ons, such as Privacy

 Your budget and the purpose of your website will determine whether you go with a free or paid domain.
-For instance, you might need a basic website or something quick and easy.
+For instance, you might need an essential website or something quick and easy.
 A free domain name can be a decent option in that instance.

 But, Paid domain names appear more professional and are more likely to expand.
 In the end, you should select what will work best for your company and goals.